jbcoe/CppSandbox/README.md

 Some projects produce executables which crash or have source files which do not compile.

-    ./buildAndRunAllProjects

-cleans, builds and runs projects in turn

     ./newProject <ProjectName>

 will create a new project with Makefile, source file and git additions made.